Toby Mott: Solo art career

 "All Coppers Are Bastards" painting from Mott's 2011 gallery based on the 2011 England riots.

-Mott was a co-founder of the East London art group the Grey Organisation (GO) who were active from 1983 to 1991.
-GO worked in several mediums including film and video and participated in over 20 international exhibitions.
-In January 1985 the group committed an act of "art terrorism" by smuggling one of their paintings into the International Contemporary Arts Fair in London.
-The following year they mounted an attack on Cork Street, then the centre of the London art world, splashing grey paint on the windows of a number of galleries.
-After this, members of the group were arrested and for a time banned from central London.
-This resulted in them relocating to New York City where they exhibited at The Civilian Warfare Gallery in the East Village.
-When GO disbanded in 1991, Mott pursued a solo career exhibiting at White Columns NYC, The Thomas Soloman Garage, Los Angeles and Interim Art, London.
-He was for many years represented by the Maureen Paley gallery.
+Mott co-founded the art group Grey Organisation.
+In January 1985, they staged an act of "art terrorism" by secretly placing one of their paintings in London's International Contemporary Arts Fair.
+A year later, they threw grey paint on gallery windows along Cork Street, London's art district hub.
+Members were arrested and temporarily barred from central London, prompting a move to New York City, where they showed work at the Civilian Warfare Gallery in the East Village.
+After GO ended in 1991, Mott worked independently, exhibiting at White Columns in New York, the Thomas Soloman Garage in Los Angeles, and Interim Art in London.
+The Maureen Paley gallery represented him for years.

-In September 2011 Toby Mott produced a series of paintings inspired by the 2011 England riots, the resulting exhibition 'Unrest' was exhibited at Vegas Gallery, London.
+In September 2011, Mott produced a series of paintings inspired by the 2011 England riots, the resulting exhibition 'Unrest' was exhibited at Vegas Gallery, London.
 Many of the paintings in the exhibition were brandished with the slogan 'All Coppers Are Bastards' in gold leaf a reference to the legendary punk/political slogan.